PCJJ: History

 PHI ceased broadcasting in 1930 due to the government's new regulations regarding Dutch language broadcasting, although PCJ continued to air.
 PHI was able to resume broadcasting in 1934 and would broadcast Dutch as well as English programming to the Eastern Hemisphere which PCJ broadcast to the Western Hemisphere.

 In 1937, the transmitters were relocated to Huizen with studios in nearby Hilversum.
 The transmitter complex comprised 24 antennas on 65 m wooden antenna towers weighing 18 tons each, which were built on concentric rails to allow them to be rotated so that they could be aimed in any direction.
 Reception would equal that of a 2000 kilowatt station.
+Startz was promoted to general manager in 1938.

 Broadcasts from the Netherlands were interrupted by the German invasion in May 1940.
 PCJ broadcast the events of the invasion for four days until Eddy Startz was arrested.
 The staff of PCJ tried to destroy the Huizen transmitters, but they were repaired by the Germans used for black propaganda to India under the name ”The Voice of Free India”.
 Transmissions from the occupied facility were also heard as far away as Australia using the call sign DXL15.

-PCJ resumed broadcasting in October 1945, as a result of the liberation of the Netherlands.
-The two shortwave stations were nationalised and became Radio Netherlands Worldwide, the Dutch International Service on 15 April 1947 though PCJ programs such as Happy Station continued on the new station and the PCJ call letters were kept by Radio Netherlands for several years.
+Hendrik van den Broek, the head of the Dutch government-in-exile's Radio Oranje was given the task of restarting public broadcasting once the Netherlands was liberated.
+Radio Herrijzend Nederland (Radio Resurgent Netherlands) began broadcasting both nationally and internationally on 3 October 1944, using Philips' equipment and facilities in Eindhoven.
+Former PCJJ general manager Eddy Startz joined the station, which became Stichting Radio Nederland in den Overgangstijd (Radio Netherlands in Time of Transition) in July 1945.
+National and international broadcasting were separated on 15 April 1947 with the creation of Radio Netherlands Worldwide, the Dutch International Service, with PCJJ and PHI being nationalised.
+Happy Station continued on the new station and the PCJ call letters were kept by Radio Netherlands for several years.

+Radio Netherlands Worldwide was on the air until 2012 when shortwave transmissions and production was discontinued.
+It was succeeded by RNW Media, an NGO which promotes free speech, human rights and digital media training in the developing world.

-The Taiwan-based PCJ Radio, which produces the revived Happy Station show, takes its name from the original PCJ.
+The Taiwan-based PCJ Radio International, which produced a revived Happy Station show from 2009 to 2020, took its name from the original PCJ.